MakeSoil/Public-Pages/soil-maker-box.md

 # Soil Maker Box

-The Soil Maker Bin is the primary tool of the Soil Maker.
+The Soil Maker Box is the primary tool of the Soil Maker.
 This is where food scraps and carbon sources turn into living soil.
 Traditionally, a compost heap or pile was a good process to create soil, but that's not a suitable approach for many people today given limited space, dense urban environments, pests, and many other factors.

 There are many commercially available "composters", or soil-making solutions, available for purchase, but most fall short due to complexity of use, limited capacity, limited airflow, difficulty in harvesting, requiring turning, and more.

-MakeSoil has developed a Soil Maker Bin that takes the best knowledge we have about making soil and combines it with clever features so that anyone with a little bit of space can start making soil in their own home.
+MakeSoil has developed a Soil Maker Box that takes the best knowledge we have about making soil and combines it with clever features so that anyone with a little bit of space can start making soil in their own home.

 ![Soil Maker Box CAD image](https://raw.githubusercontent.com/MakeSoil/public-pages/master/images/ms-soil-maker-box.png)

-The MakeSoil Soil Maker Bin design is free-to-use for personal and commercial use, and a suggested donation of $20 USD or 10% of sale price if you sell the bins for profit.
+The MakeSoil Soil Maker Box design is free-to-use for personal and commercial use, and a suggested donation of $20 USD or 10% of sale price if you sell the bins for profit.

 # Build it Yourself
 <ul>